University of New England (Australia)

-The University of New England (UNE) is a public university in Australia with approximately 22,500 higher education students.
-Its original and main campus is located in the city of Armidale in northern central New South Wales.
-UNE was the first Australian university established outside a state capital city.
+The University of New England (UNE) is a public university in the New England region of the state of New South Wales, Australia.
+Founded in 1938, it was the first Australian university to be established outside of a state capital.
+Its main campus is located in the regional city of Armidale mid-way between Sydney and Brisbane.
+As of 2021, the university had approximately 26,000 students.

-Each year, the university offers students more than $5 million in scholarships, prizes, and bursaries and more than $18 million for staff and students involved in research.

 In the 2019 Student Experience Survey, UNE recorded the sixth-highest student satisfaction rating out of all Australian universities, and the highest student satisfaction rating out of all public universities in New South Wales, with an overall satisfaction rating of 83.2.
 The university ranks lower in research-based rankings of Australian universities.

 History

 Establishment

+Calls for tertiary education to be extended outside of Sydney began in earnest after World War I. Local MP David Drummond led a delegation to the state government in the early 1920s lobbying for a university college in Armidale.
+A 1924 New South Wales royal commission, chaired by John Jacob Cohen, recommended that consideration be given to a rural university and the Armidale Teachers' College was established in 1928.
+An organised push to establish a university in New England began in the early 1930s, at the height of the New England statehood movement which sought separation of the region from New South Wales and its admission as a new Australian state.
+Prominent early advocates in addition to Drummond included Colin Sinclair, Earle Page, and Victor Thompson.

-The University of New England was preceded by the New England University College, founded in 1938 as part of the University of Sydney.
+A provisional council to raise funds for a university in New England was established in 1934.
+The New England University College was established in Armidale in 1938 as a child of the University of Sydney, with Page the chairman of the inaugural advisory council.
 The college became fully independent as the University of New England in 1954, after the entry into force of the University of New England Act 1953 (NSW).
 The university established a faculty of education in 1967.